opengisch/toppingmaker/README.md

     group: true
 ```

 The structure is exported.
 But not any additional files.
-For that we need to parse the `ExportSettings** to the **ProjectTopping**.
+For that, we need to parse the `ExportSettings` to the `ProjectTopping`.

 ### Create the `ExportSettings`: